markchen8717/Foodi/README.md

 # Foodi

 Foodi is an open source mobile app, created to raise food consciousness in people's busy lives today.
-Users can scan the product barcode or scan the ingredients list on the package to receive detailed information about ingredients inside their food product.
+Foodi provides users with detailed information about ingredients inside a food product through simply scanning the product barcode or the ingredients list.

 ## Software Stack
 - Firebase Mobile ML Kit